Raspworts

 Where are they found?

-At the time of writing this, Upright Raspwort had been recorded from a single site in West Norfolk.
+At the time of writing, one species - Upright Raspwort - had been recorded from a single site in West Norfolk.
 However, garden centres plant sales often run on trends and this species is currently popular as a garden ornamental, so it may appear self-sown in urban areas or where garden waste has been deposited.

 Identification